telerik/ajax-docs/controls/formdecorator/overview.md

 * SELECT (dropdowns and listboxes)

-elements, without generating any additional Html - hidden inputs, div's, etc. Thus it integrates seamlessly into the page and doesn't require any changes to the existing page's layout.
+elements, without generating any additional Html - hidden inputs, divs, etc. Thus it integrates seamlessly into the page and doesn't require any changes to the existing page's layout.

 Here are the main features of the control: